ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-30-fractional-calculus.md

 *This is called the [differential operator](https://en.wikipedia.org/wiki/Differential_operator) its used in other fields of calculus.
 Since all our functions are of one variable ($$x$$) there is no ambiguity in using it.
 Also note that the operators are not being raised to a power, it's just notation*

 Also note that the differential operator also includes antidifferentiation, or integration.
-The integral of a function $$f$$ is just:
+The indefinite integral of a function $$f$$ is just:

 $$\int{f(x)}\,\mathrm{d}x=D^{-1}[f(x)]=D^{-1}f$$